Who might request college accommodations?

 - Adjustable height desks

-Additional software and hardware are obtained and installed on a case-by-case basis.
+Additional requests for software and hardware can be obtained and installed on a case-by-case basis.
+Contact Disability Services to request additional information.

 Equipment Loan